 In 2012 the Xinergy Corporation of Knoxville funded construction of a permanent secondary school, making secondary education available for the first time to many qualified students who previously could not attend due to tuition costs, family responsibilities, or simply the long distance to the nearest school.

 Today the school offers grades 7 through 12 as well as an additional year, called Philo, for students who intend to pursue college degrees.
-The high school's 250 students consistently score 10 to 40 percentage points higher than the national average.
+The high school's 250 students consistently score points higher than the national average on achievement tests.
 Many graduates have stayed in the community and work as teachers, nurses and city officials.